OpenCirqt/CirqtLab-Kit-Test/README.md

 ## Run on iOS

-When you're ready, navigate to `/ios`, open `omniRing.xcodeproj`, select a real iPhone (simulator won't work for bluetooth), then hit Play.
+When you're ready, navigate to `/ios`, open `omniRing.xcworkspace`, select a real iPhone (simulator won't work for bluetooth), then hit Play.

 Configure development team as necessary.